Skip to main content

 // E.g, use the texture in some visual

-script.image.mainPass.baseTex = imageFrame.texture;
+this.image.mainPass.baseTex = imageFrame.texture;

 } catch (error) {

-print(`Still image request failed: ${error}`);
+print('Still image request failed: ' + error);

 }